Ur Schatt: Extent

+Flooding

+In the Last Glacial Maximum, from 21000 to 18000 BP, the entire Persian Gulf was exposed land (some 100.000 km2), as the world's sea level was by then 120 meters below the actual level.

+After the LGM, the ice caps melted and by 14000 BP the Indian Ocean introgressed the Persian Gulf, flooding first the Strait of Hormuz.

+In the next 4000 years the sea level rose up from -105 to -30; being the most rapid rise around 12000 BP (from -100 to -75), flooding 500 km in a westward direction in some 500 years.

+From 10000 to 8000 BP the sea level was rising at a more slow pace, allowing the formation of peat layers which are evidence of estuaries and marshes.
+By 8500 BP the sea level in the Persian Gulf was 20 meters below the actual.

+By 8000 BP the first human occupations are recorded in southern Mesopotamia (the neolithic Ubaid period).

+By 6000 BP the shoreline reached almost the same level as today, except an additional introgression of the Indian Ocean some 250 km inland (reaching the shoreline where it is nowadays Nasiriyah).
+It was after several centuries of sedimentation that the actual marshy Euphrates-Tigris delta was formed.
+This ancient introgression, which would imply a reduction of the available agricultural land, may be related with the start of the Uruk period.

 Human settlement

-Contemporaneous with the fastest period of the flooding of the Gulf Oasis, we see the emergence of large numbers of human settlements around the basin, with archaeological evidence from over 60 sites around the Middle Holocene shoreline.
+Contemporaneous with the fastest period of the flooding of the Gulf Oasis, there is evidence of large numbers of human settlements around the basin, with archaeological evidence from over 60 sites around the Middle Holocene shoreline.
 These Neolithic people practised fishing, date palm cultivation and animal husbandry.
 It is notable that the archaeological record in this area prior to this period is scant, pointing to the idea of a population displaced from the fertile valley by the transgression from the Indian Ocean.

 The emergence of Sumerian urban communities around 5,000 BCE has been linked to the flooding of the Gulf Oasis and the climatic changes of the time favouring economic and agricultural specialisation and the formation of communities with social and political hierarchies.
 These communities were linked to those of Southeastern Arabia, with archaeological evidence of both Ubaid and Jemdet Nasr era pottery finds around the shores of the Gulf.
 Arabian Bifacial tools have been found alongside distinctively Ubaid era ceramics in the United Arab Emirates and Oman, which have been traced to a Sumerian origin (using petrographic analysis).
-The continuation of these links are directly connected to the second millennium emergence of Sumerian linked trading communities, recorded by the Sumerians at Dilmun (Bahrain) and Magan (the United Arab Emirates and Oman).
+The continuation of these links is directly connected to the second millennium emergence of Sumerian linked trading communities, recorded by the Sumerians at Dilmun (Bahrain) and Magan (the United Arab Emirates and Oman).